Joyce Nichols: Biography

 When she graduated, she was able to get funds with the help of Doctor E. Harvey Estes Jr., to open a rural, satellite health clinic.
 She worked in Rougemont and Bahama for two years, providing preventative healthcare to individuals who had not had easy access to medicine in the past.
 In 1972, she moved to the Lincoln Community Health Center and continued to provide healthcare to rural communities.
 Nichols continued here until her retirement in 1995.
+At the time of her retirement she was managing the Diabetes and Hypertension Clinics and providing primary care services to the homeless shelter in Durham.
 After retirement, Nichols stayed involved in her community in various capacities, including raising money for healthcare and volunteering in political campaigns.

+She was inducted into the Duke University PA Alumni Hall of fame in 2002 for her concerns for poor people and her advocacy skills.

 Nichols died in her home in Durham, North Carolina on July 29, 2012.
+At her funeral, three of her close professional colleagues, John Davis, PA-C, Earl Echard, PA-C and Lovest Alexander, PA-C, paid tribute to her legacy as a pioneering physician assistant.

+In July 2020, the PA Foundation announced the launch of the Joyce Nichols Memorial Scholarship, a new scholarship to be award to Black PA students.
+Based upon the funding that was committed at the time of the announcement, a minimum of four $1,000 were to be awarded in 2020 and the next five years following.